vinodkpasi/UIAutomation/README.md

 ### Prettier integration-Formatting
 To support the code fomatting and rules check prettier is configured.
 You need to install the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) VSCode extension.
 If you save the typescript file code will be auto-formatted.

+### ESLint integration-Code quality
+To support the coding coding standard and cypress standard eslint is configured.
+Run the below command to find the eslint/prettier issue.
+  **npm run finderrors**

+Run the below command to fix the auto-fixable issue.
+  **npm run fixerrors**